Wolox/tech-guides/iOS/docs/kickoff/configure-ci/README.md

 Select `auto-add SSH Key`.
 The key should be added automatically after a moment.
 If it doesn’t work, you may need to do it manually.

-NOTE: Only Github account admins can add automatically add the SSH key in this step.
-In case you have no access, skip this step and ask an admin to do it.
+NOTE: Only Github admins can automatically add the SSH key in this step.
+In case you have no access, skip this step and ask your TL to do it.

 ![choose project](./resources/br3.png)